ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

-This example enables the `feeManagerConfig` at the block immediately after timestamp `100`, enables `txAllowListConfig` at the block immediately after timestamp `200`, and disables `feeManagerConfig` at the block immediately after timestamp `300`.
+This example enables the `feeManagerConfig` at the block immediately after timestamp `1668950000`, enables `txAllowListConfig` at the block immediately after timestamp `1668960000`, and disables `feeManagerConfig` at the block immediately after timestamp `1668970000`.

-### Examples

-Subnet-EVM contains example contracts for precompiles under `/contract-examples`.
-It's a hardhat project with tests, tasks.
-For more information see [contract examples README](https://github.com/ava-labs/subnet-evm/tree/master/contract-examples#subnet-evm-contracts).

 ## Chain Configs